-The Company holds bank accounts with BOS.
+The Company holds bank accounts with BOS, its parent undertaking.
 These accounts are held in the Company's name and meet the definition of cash and cash equivalents.
 The use of certain accounts is restricted by a detailed priority of payments set out in the Programme Documentation.
 As the cash can only be used to meet certain specific liabilities and is not available to be used with discretion, it is viewed as restricted cash.

-These bank accounts are classified within "loans and receivables" in accordance with IAS 39.
-The initial measurement is at fair value.
-Subsequent measurement is at amortised cost with revenue being recognised using the effective interest method.
+These bank accounts are classified within "loans and receivables" in accordance with IAS 39 and income is being recognised using the effective interest method